top of page

 May 314 min read

-Prevailing party provisions – a destructive element in HOA law
+Prevailing party provisions in CC&Rs– a destructive element in HOA law

 Prevailing party provisions in HOA CC&Rs are widely used having harmful and chilling effects on individuals, especially when embedded in a system with inherent power imbalances like homeowner associations.
 HOA owners agreeing when buying a home, to shift attorney fees from the American Rule is flawed.